mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `DCStateEstimation` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse gain matrix factorization.

+!!! tip "Tip"
-The addition of new measurements after the creation of `DCStateEstimation` is not practical in terms of reusing the `DCStateEstimation` type.
+    The addition of new measurements after the creation of `DCStateEstimation` is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.

-By modifying the previous example, we observe that we now create the `DCStateEstimation` type only once:
+---

+##### Weighted Least-squares Estimator
+We can modify the prior example to achieve the same model without establishing `DCStateEstimation` twice:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide

 system = powerSystem()
-device = measurement()
+device = measurement() # Establishing Measurement type

 addBus!(system; label = "Bus 1", type = 3)
 addBus!(system; label = "Bus 2", type = 1, active = 0.1)